Timtroll/xAPI-Spec-Ru/xAPI-Communication.md

 ### <a name="2.2">2.2</a> Document Resources

 ##### <a name="2.2.s1"></a>Description
-The Experience API provides a facility for Learning Record Providers to save arbitrary data in the form of documents, perhaps related to an Activity, Agent, or combination of both.
+The  xAPI provides a facility for Learning Record Providers to save arbitrary data in the form of documents, perhaps related to an Activity, Agent, or combination of both.

 ##### <a name="2.2.s2"></a>Details